CanGenealogy Canadian Genealogy Saskatchewan

 Regina cemeteries

-The City of Regina owns 2 cemeteries: Riverside Memorial Park Cemetery at 815 Assiniboine Avenue East.
-(The Administration Office is at Riverside Memorial Park Cemetery.)
-Also, Regina Cemetery at 4th Avenue and Broad Street.
+The City of Regina owns Riverside Memorial Park Cemetery at 815 Assiniboine Avenue East and Regina Cemetery at 4th Avenue and Broad Street.

 Provided by the Saskatoon Public Library.